lcr95/lcr95-backup.github.io/_posts/2021-07-18-postgres-jdbc-date-time.md

 # Conclusion

 In this article, we look into the implementation of legacy and modern java date time API in Postgres JDBC.
-Although the old legacy Java API still works perfectly, migrating to the new Java date time API is definitely the way to go
+Although the old legacy Java API still works perfectly, migrating to the new Java date time API is definitely the way to go.

+Check out the source code [here](https://github.com/lcr95/java-example/blob/main/java8-date-example/src/main/java/com/example/java8/date/jdbc/JdbcExample.java).